CTF-handbooks/map-tester-handbook/tester-handbook.md

 > Ignore the above ;)

 ## Prequisites
-First of all, you need the `Capture the Flag` game.
-To do so,
+1. The `Capture the Flag` game.
+To get it,
 	- Go to the `Content` Tab in your Minetest client.
 	- Click `Browse Online Content`
 	- Search for `capturetheflag` (make sure that the `Games` category is selected)
 	- Click on the `+` icon to install it.
+2. `WorldEdit` mod.
+	- Download it as you did for the CTF game, but you should have `Mods` as the category set.
+	-
 ## Structure of the Repository

 ### 1. Where do I find maps for CTF?